-ART 111V Introduction to Art
+ART 111V Art Appreciation

-Introductory course in art history and art making. students will explore the various art movements and techniques that have shaped art as we know it.
+Introductory course in art history and art making.
+Students will explore the various art movements and techniques that have shaped art as we know it.
 Traditional as well as contemporary methods of creation will be emphasized.
 Satisfies General Education degree requirements for all majors.